 “She and Ness were at the Banks and Seven corner, but they had to move.
 Dandi was hassling them.”

 She narrowed her eyes.
 “Why.”

 “They were selling more than he was, and he got pissy.”
 Scand’s sudden seriousness made her worry.
 “It’s not like they have as much as his store.
 He tried to kick the pots and break them.”

 Dandi had said nasty things before but never attempted to damage the items for sale.
 “Where’s his grand-da?”

 So he had full rein to be an ass.

 “They moved near Brone, and Lyet’s with them.
-Dandi usually doesn’t do anything when she’s there.”
+Dandi doesn’t do anything when she’s there.”

 “My mother likes to create pots,” Mairin said.
 “I’d love to see what the kids have.”

 A great excuse to immediately visit.
 Lapis led them through the crowds, in more of a hurry than Caitria probably wished, but she had a bad feeling about Dandi.
-Scand fell back to Brander and she had a moment of queasiness before the question popped out of his mouth.
+Scand fell back to Brander and a moment of queasiness rushed through her before the impertinent question popped out.

 “So which one are you?”